politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket3.md

 Labour's policies.
 The market is never mentioned here and no proposals are made for reforms.
-We are not told how these new democratic energy companies will interact with each other and with the existing private components on the market.
+We are not told how these new democratic energy companies will interact with each other and with the existing private components of the market.
 It is implied that energy will increasingly be generated locally, allowing for easy democratic control and bypassing the market.
 To the extent that energy needs to be imported from elsewhere, we are forced to conclude it will be sourced from the energy market more-or-less as it exists now.

 This is a problem.
 Few places in the UK will ever be self-sufficient in energy.
-To generate on average 50GW of electricity from wind (this being roughly equal to current peak demand, which will only grow as we phase out gas and petrol) would require
+To generate, on average, 50GW of electricity from wind (this being roughly equal to current peak demand, which will only grow as we phase out gas and petrol) would require
 [covering about 10% of the country](http://www.withouthotair.com/c4/page_33.shtml)